 You have 13 months to notify us of an unauthorised, non-executed or incorrectly executed transaction.
-Provided you notify us within this timeframe and the payment was unauthorised, non-executed or incorrectly executed, we will immediately, as appropriate and in accordance with our regulatory obligations, refund the amount of the transaction to your Account.
+Provided you notify us within this timeframe and the payment was unauthorised, non-executed or incorrectly executed, we will immediately, as appropriate and in accordance with our regulatory obligations, refund the amount of the transaction to the Account.
 In case of errors or disputes about transactions, contact us via dipocket.org/en/contact or call us straight away on +370 5 2084858.

-If you believe you have been tricked into transferring money to the account of someone you don’t know or have transferred money in good faith from your Account but have not received the goods or services contracted for (the “Authorised Push Payment scams”), you can contact us and we will investigate for you and try to recover your money, however we will bear no liability save that which may be imposed upon us by applicable laws and regulations at the time of the Authorised Push Payment scam.
+If you believe you have been tricked into transferring money to the account of someone you don’t know or have transferred money in good faith from the Account but have not received the goods or services contracted for (the “Authorised Push Payment scams”), you can contact us and we will investigate for you and try to recover the money, however we will bear no liability save that which may be imposed upon us by applicable laws and regulations at the time of the Authorised Push Payment scam.

 Within the limits permitted under the applicable laws, and subject to the limitations defined in this Agreement, we are liable for due performance of our obligations set out in this Agreement.

 You cannot claim a loss or damage from us if: